mitoc/website/_pages/rentals/cabins.md

 We do not permit exclusive rentals during certain weekends.
 For example, both cabins are used by MITOC's winter school program for every weekend in January.
 Always contact the cabin managers before you submit payment for a reservation.

-We emphasize again: RESERVATION FEES ARE NOT REFUNDABLE.
+We emphasize again: *reservation fees are not refundable.*

 ### A bit of history